irusri/geniesys/docs/plugins/jbrowse.md

 **Manual installation from JBrowse.org - optional**

-This is important when you need to convert exsisting JBrowse into GenIE module.
+This is important when you need to convert existing JBrowse into GenIE module.
 1.)
 Copy JBrowse into plugins folder
 2.)
 Copy `index.php` and `tool.php` into jbrowse folder
 3.)
 Create menu item called jbrowse